NA-Wen/NA-Wen.github.io/_pages/about.md

 - Learning Theory & Machine Learning 🎨 & Reinforcement Learning

 ## 🍺 News
+- [2025.1.23] Our team's work around "Scaling LLM agent collaboration" is accepted by ICLR 2025.
-- [2024.9.26] Our team's work around LLM Agent under information asymmetry is accepted by NeurIPS.
+- [2024.9.26] Our team's work around LLM Agent under information asymmetry is accepted by NeurIPS 2024.
 Congrats 🥳!
 - [2024.8.11-2024.8.16] Our team attended ACL 2024 in Bangkok, amazing experience 😃.
 - [2024.6.14] Two papers related with multi-agent collaboration from the perspective of [intra-team](https://arxiv.org/abs/2406.07155v1) and [cross-team](https://arxiv.org/abs/2406.08979) organization have been released on arXiv first.
 - [2024.5.16] Our two papers have been accepted to <font color="RosyBrown">ACL 2024, main conference</font> 🥳. **Thanks to my best mentor and all co-authors!**